-Admission into the University of Cincinnati’s Master of Education Literacy and Secondary Language Studies, online program is selective and based on meeting the requirements outlined below.
+Admission into the University of Cincinnati’s Master of Education Literacy and Second Language Studies, online program is selective and based on meeting the requirements outlined below.

 The applicant must have a minimum cumulative grade point average of 3.0 at the undergraduate level.
 GRE scores are optional for admission to the Master’s degree program, but are highly recommended to strengthen applications that may be weak in other areas.
 It is highly recommended that students applying to the PreK-16 Literacy Learning and Instruction have at least 2 years of teaching experience.